dropwizard/dropwizard/docs/source/manual/migrations.rst

     java -jar hello-world.jar db2 status helloworld.yml

 By default the migration bundle uses the "db" command.
-By overriding as above you can customize it to provide any name you want and have multiple migration bundles.
+By overriding you can customize it to provide any name you want and have multiple migration bundles.
 Wherever the "db" command was being used, this custom name can be used.

-There will also be a need to provide different change log files as well.
+There will also be a need to provide different change log migration files as well.
 This can be done as

 .. code-block:: text